-Written requests for repatriation of the human remains in this notice must be sent to the Responsible Official identified in ADDRESSES.
+Written requests for repatriation of the human remains and associated funerary objects in this notice must be sent to the Responsible Official identified in ADDRESSES.
 Requests for repatriation may be submitted by:

-1. Any one or more of the Indian Tribes or Native Hawaiian organizations identified in this notice.

-2. Any lineal descendant, Indian Tribe, or Native Hawaiian organization not identified in this notice who shows, by a preponderance of the evidence, that the requestor is a lineal descendant or a culturally affiliated Indian Tribe or Native Hawaiian organization.
+- 1. Any one or more of the Indian Tribes or Native Hawaiian organizations identified in this notice. - 2.
+Any lineal descendant, Indian Tribe, or Native Hawaiian organization not identified in this notice who shows, by a preponderance of the evidence, that the requestor is a lineal descendant or a culturally affiliated Indian Tribe or Native Hawaiian organization.

-Repatriation of the human remains in this notice to a requestor may occur on or after March 6, 2023.
+Repatriation of the human remains and associated funerary objects in this notice to a requestor may occur on or after March 6, 2023.
 If competing requests for repatriation are received, UWM must determine the most appropriate requestor prior to repatriation.
-Requests for joint repatriation of the human remains are considered a single request and not competing requests.
+Requests for joint repatriation of the human remains and associated funerary objects are considered a single request and not competing requests.
 UWM is responsible for sending a copy of this notice to the Indian Tribes identified in this notice.